agapas/e-commerce-project/README.md

 Plans to improve:

 - update libraries,
-- change into the nextJS app (or create separated app with the nextJS),
+- change into the NextJS app (or create separated app with the NextJS),
-- replace github pages with a host provider like Vercel (up to 3 free projects only), Netlify, Firebase...
+- replace github pages with a host provider like Vercel (up to 3 free projects only), Netlify or Firebase.

 ### Firebase project setup: